Transferring Credit from Another College

 Transfer Credit Policy

 The decision to accept credit from other institutions is based mainly on accreditation.
 For transfer purposes, GHC recognizes those institutions that have received regional accreditation, or are national, professional and specialized accrediting bodies recognized by the U.S. Secretary of Education.
 Credits are transferred from institutions which are candidates for accreditation the same as if accredited.
 Credits earned while an institution was not accredited will not be accepted.
 Evaluations of transfer credit are made from official transcripts that have been requested of an institution by you and sent to Enrollment Services.
 A copy of GHC’s evaluation will be sent to you.
-Allow a minimum of three to four weeks process time.
+Allow a minimum of six to eight weeks process time.
 Transcripts are evaluated on a course-by-course basis.
 Upon completion, a written evaluation indicates which courses have been accepted as transfer credit to GHC and the GHC course equivalent for each transfer course.
 When a course is accepted in transfer, the same number of credits as was originally assigned to the course will be assigned at GHC.
 Semester credits at another college or university are converted to quarter credits on a basis of 1.5 quarter credits for each semester credit (i.e. 3 semester credits equal 4.5 quarter credits).
 Credit for education and training obtained at unaccredited institutions and/or through extra-institutional/experiential learning must be evaluated on a case-by-case basis by a faculty advisor.
 For education and training in areas not offered at Grays Harbor College, recommendations will be solicited and may be applied depending on the degree goal.

 The Reciprocity Agreement Can Save you Credits